danieljwait/e2ee-messenger/Writeup/README.md

 ### Stakeholder Identification

+Client type 1

 The first group of potential stakeholders are the users who will prioritise privacy and security.
 The needs of this group are that all communications are encrypted so they cannot be read while passing through the server and that their sensitive information (e.g., passwords and keys) is protected while being stored.
 This group will most likely use the solution for everyday use as their main communication platform; for this reason, the solution must be robust enough for that use case.

 I have selected the following user to represent this group of stakeholders: Ethan S. He is a student who believes that privacy is very important, especially online where he makes a conscious effort to minimise his digital footprint by limiting any personally identifiable information about himself.
 For these reasons, I believe that he will be a fair representation of this group’s needs.

+Client type 2

 The second group of potential stakeholders are the users who want a messenger app that is lightweight and easy to use.
 The needs of this group are the following: all components of the user interface are intuitive and clearly labelled; the program requires no prior setup or configuration, and the program can easily be installed and immediately used.
 This group will most likely only infrequently use the solution to keep in touch with friends and family.
 For this reason, the solution must have a low barrier of use as to not discourage them.

 I have not chosen a specific stakeholder to represent this group but rather will take the ideas from a group of stakeholders.
 This is because usability is a priority for most general users so selecting a group will give me the most “averaged” opinions on any ideas.
 If I do need specific feedback on the program for usability, I will use the identified stakeholder for the first group as I think that the views of the second group are approximately a subset of the views of the first group.

 ### Interview with Ethan S